What Is a Contingent Offer?

 Can I waive contingencies?

-“Contingencies can sometimes be waived if the buyer is confident in their ability to secure financing or if they are willing to assume any potential risks,” said Alberta.
+“Contingencies can sometimes be waived if the buyer is confident in their ability to secure financing or if they are willing to assume any potential risks,” Jenna Alberta said.
 “However, waiving contingencies is not a decision to be taken lightly and should be done after careful consideration and consultation with professionals.”
-Waiving contingencies makes your offer stronger, but you sacrifice security as a buyer.

-How long does a contingent offer last?
+How long do contingent offers last?

 Can a seller back out of a contingent offer?